01-edu/public/subjects/ai/keras/README.md

 - `compile`: The compilation step aims to set the loss function, to choose the algoithm to minimize the chosen loss function and to choose the metric the model outputs.

   - The **optimizer**.
 We’ll stick with a pretty good default: the Adam gradient-based optimizer.
 Keras has many other optimizers you can look into as well.
   - The **loss function**.
 Depending on the problem to solve: classification or regression Keras proposes different loss functions.
-In classification Keras distinguishes between `binary_crossentropy` (2 classes) and `categorical_crossentropy` (>2 classes), so we’ll use the latter.
+In classification Keras distinguishes between `binary_crossentropy` (2 classes) and `categorical_crossentropy` (>2 classes), so we’ll use the former.
   - The **metric(s)**.
 A list of metrics.
 Depending on the problem to solve: classification or regression Keras proposes different loss functions.
 For example for classification the metric can be the accuracy.

 - `fit`: Training a model in Keras literally consists only of calling fit() and specifying some parameters.
 There are a lot of possible parameters, but we’ll only manually supply a few: